DAMMAK/simple-quiz-app/README.md

 username: `DAMMAK`
 password: `Adedamola`

-the backend is in server directory the test script is in `__test__` directory
+the backend is in server directory and the test script is in `__test__` directory